ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

   the server threshold.
 The server may indicate when to re-try the request in the "Re-Try After" headers.

+It is RECOMMENDED that the server provide the ALTO/SSE support for the TIPS resource.
+Thus, the client can be notified of the version updates of all the TIPS views that it monitors and make better cross-resource transport decisions (see {{cross-sched}} for related considerations).

 ##  Open Example

+### Basic Example

 For simplicity, assume that the ALTO server is using the Basic authentication.
 If a client with username "client1" and password